-Whoever shall by any means keep, hold, detain or restrain any person in a house of prostitution or other place where prostitution is practiced or allowed; or whoever shall, directly or indirectly, keep, hold, detain or restrain, or attempt to keep, hold, detain or restrain, in any house of prostitution or other place where prostitution is practiced or allowed, any person by any means, for the purpose of compelling such person, directly or indirectly, to pay, liquidate or cancel any debt, dues or obligations incurred or said to have been incurred by such person shall . . . be punished
+Whoever shall by any means keep, hold, detain or restrain any person in a house of prostitution or other place where prostitution is practiced or allowed; or whoever shall, directly or indirectly, keep, hold, detain or restrain, or attempt to keep, hold, detain or restrain, in any house of prostitution or other place where prostitution is practiced or allowed, any person by any means, for the purpose of compelling such person, directly or indirectly, to pay, liquidate or cancel any debt, dues or obligations incurred or said to have been incurred by such person shall . . . be punished Provided, That in any offense under this section where the person so kept, held, detained or restrained is a minor, any person violating the provisions of this section shall be guilty of a felony, and, upon conviction, shall be confined in the penitentiary not less than two years nor more than five years or fined not more than five thousand dollars, or both.

 Pursuant to W. Va.
-Code Ann. § 61-2-14(a) (Abduction of person; kidnapping or concealing child; penalties),
+Code Ann. § 61-2-14(a) (Abduction of person; kidnapping or concealing child; penalties), "Any person who . . . takes away a child under the age of sixteen years from any person having lawful charge of such child, for the purpose of prostitution or concubinage, shall be guilty of a felony "

-Any person who . . . takes away a child under the age of sixteen years from any person having lawful charge of such child, for the purpose of prostitution or concubinage, shall be guilty of a felony
+W. Va.
+Code Ann. § 61-3C-14b(a), (b)9 (Soliciting, etc. a minor via computer; soliciting a minor and traveling to engage the minor in prohibited sexual activity; penalties) states,

-Lastly, W. Va.
-Code Ann. § 61-3C-14b (Soliciting, etc. a minor via computer; soliciting a minor and traveling to engage the minor in prohibited sexual activity; penalties) states,
+(a) Any person over the age of 18, who knowingly uses a computer to solicit, entice, seduce, or lure, or attempt to solicit, entice, seduce or lure, a minor known or believed to be at least four years younger than the person using the computer in order to engage in any illegal act proscribed by the provisions of §61-8-1 et seq.
+[Crimes Against Chastity, Morality and Decency], §61-8B-1 et seq.
+[Sexual Offenses], §61-8C-1 et seq.
+[Filming of Sexually Explicit Conduct of Minors], or §61-8D-1 et seq.
+[Child Abuse] of this code, or any felony offense under §60A-4-401 [relating to controlled and counterfeit substances] of this code, is guilty of a felony

-- (a) Any person over the age of eighteen, who knowingly uses a computer to solicit, entice, seduce or lure, or attempt to solicit, entice, seduce or lure, a minor known or believed to be at least four years younger than the person using the computer or a person he or she believes to be such a minor, in order to engage in any illegal act proscribed by the provisions of article eight [§§ 61-8-1 et seq.
-(Crimes Against Chastity, Morality and Decency)], eight-b [§§ 61-8B-1 et seq.
-(Sexual Offenses)], eight-c [§§ 61-8C-1 et seq.
-(Filming of Sexually Explicit Conduct of Minors)] or eight-d [§§ 61-8D-1 et seq.
-(Child Abuse)] of this chapter, or any felony offense under section four hundred one [§ 60A-4-401 (relating to controlled and counterfeit substances)], article four, chapter sixty-a of this code, is guilty of a felony - (b) Any person over the age of eighteen who uses a computer in the manner proscribed by the provisions of subsection (a) of this section and who additionally engages in any overt act designed to bring himself or herself into the minor's, or the person believed to be a minor's, physical presence with the intent to engage in any sexual activity or conduct with such a minor that is prohibited by law, is guilty of a felony
+(b) Any person violating the provisions of subsection (a) of this section who engages in any overt act designed to bring himself or herself into the minor's, or the person believed to be a minor's, physical presence with the intent to engage in any sexual activity or conduct with such a minor that is prohibited by law, is guilty of a felony